 One of the cottages has two queen beds, while the other features a king bed.
-These cottages both have all the modern amenities you’d want in a hotel room (including coffee and a coffee maker) while still giving you the privacy of your own building.
-We were there soon enough after they’d opened that they didn’t have WiFi, yet, though the owner told us it was to be installed soon.
+These cottages both have all the modern amenities you’d want in a hotel room (including coffee, a coffee maker, and WiFi) while still giving you the privacy of your own building.

 What we enjoyed most: The location.
 I’m pretty sure I could smell Ree’s chicken fried steak from the front porch.